bottlerocket-os/bottlerocket/README.md

 ### Updates

-The Thar image has two identical sets of partitions, A and B.
+The Bottlerocket image has two identical sets of partitions, A and B.
-When updating Thar, the partition table is updated to point from set A to set B, or vice versa.
+When updating Bottlerocket, the partition table is updated to point from set A to set B, or vice versa.

 We also track successful boots, and if there are failures it will automatically revert back to the prior working partition set.